 There is a misconception that a weighing instrument measures weight.
 In fact, most accurate weighing instruments measure mass.
-An object should “weigh” the same, no matter on which weighing instrument and at what location it is being measured.
+Concepts in mass metrology states that an object should “weigh” the same, no matter on which weighing instrument and at what location it is being measured.
 A 10 gm coin of gold must “weigh” 10 gm in Delhi or in Mumbai.
 Otherwise we could buy a 10 gm coin of gold in Delhi and sell it in Mumbai for a higher price.

 Weighing Instruments that are used in trade or commerce are tested by competent authorities for their accuracy in measuring force.
 Their accuracy is in measuring mass.
 In order to measure mass, there must be a method to compensate for the acceleration of gravity at a particular location where a spring or load cell scale is used.
 This process is called “calibration of the weighing instrument”.

 To calibrate a weighing instrument, a standard calibration mass is placed on the pan of the weighing instrument.
 The weighing instrument is then adjusted until it reads the appropriate standard weight.
 The standard weight is the weight the standard calibrating mass that would have a standard value of the acceleration due to gravity (g).
 This standard value of g is 9.80665 m/s2.